|

 According to Wikipedia: "The term operational technology as applied to industrial control systems was first published in a research paper from Gartner in May 2006 (Steenstrup, Sumic, Spiers, Williams) and presented publicly in September 2006 at the Gartner Energy and Utilities IT Summit.[2]
 Initially the term was applied to power utility control systems, but over time was adopted by other industrial sectors and used in combination with IoT.[3]
 A principal driver of the adoption of the term was that the nature of operational technology platforms had evolved from bespoke proprietary systems to complex software portfolios that rely on IT infrastructure."

-2) "IACS" stands for "Industrial Automation and Control System"
+2) "ACS" stands for "Automation and Control Systems"

-According to the ISA (International Society of Automation), IACS is defined as a collection of processes, personnel, hardware, and software that influence the safe, secure, and reliable operation of an industrial process; essentially encompassing all components involved in automating an industrial operation, including sensors, controllers, actuators, and communication networks.
+According to the ISA (International Society of Automation), ACS is defined as a collection of processes, personnel, hardware, and software that influence the safe, secure, and reliable operation of an industrial process; essentially encompassing all components involved in automating an industrial operation, including sensors, controllers, actuators, and communication networks.